 The military has a problem because of this.
 They have to train soldiers to kill when they go out onto the battlefield.
 Without this special “behavior modification,” as it is called, the men are far less likely to pull the trigger when they sight the enemy.

-did fire, only a small number fired at the enemy; the rest shot over their
+Of those who did fire, only a small number fired at the enemy; the rest shot over their heads.

 It was not until the Second World War that someone carried out a careful investigation into the matter.
 U.S. Army Brig.
 Gen. S.L.A.
 Marshall commissioned a research group to find out what was going on.
 They learned that, in battle, only 15-20 percent of the soldiers fired at exposed enemy soldiers.